Keeping members engaged with your association is always a challenge. In this era of social distancing, it’s especially tough.

 That’s where an online member community can help.

 An online community is always a great way for your members and staff to collaborate and share ideas.

 And in times like these, it can be a particularly valuable resource for your members and can help you stay connected with them when you can’t meet face-to-face.

-Here are three ways you can use an online community to engage members and provide them with a great experience:
+Here are three ways you can engage community members and provide them with a great experience:

 Provide a place to network, share, and discuss

 In today’s environment, an online community is an ideal place for your members to stay connected and share ideas with each other and your organization.
+Understand who the members of your community are.
 Encourage your members to interact, ask questions, and collaborate with each other.
 This helps you build member loyalty and develop long term relationships.

 Success Kit: Artificial Intelligence for Associations

 Our top resources for everything you need to know to get started with AI